-Along the trail you can enjoy a diverse landscape of rolling hills, boreal forest, parklands, wetlands, jack pine forests along with stops at historic towns, a National Historic Site – Métis Crossing located beside the North Saskatchewan River, and Fort George Buckingham House, a provincial historic site near Elk Point.
+Along the Iron Horse Trail you can enjoy a diverse landscape of rolling hills, boreal forest, parklands, wetlands, jack pine forests along with stops at historic towns, a National Historic Site – Métis Crossing located beside the North Saskatchewan River, and Fort George Buckingham House, a provincial historic site near Elk Point.

 The Iron Horse Trail Alberta owes its life to the CN Railway